Skip to Content

 Install dependencies (if needed)

-If there’s no vendor folder in the archive or it’s empty:
+If there is no vendor folder in the archive or it is empty:

 cd /path/to/your/site composer install --no-dev --optimize-autoloader

-• Download a ready archive with dependencies from the releases page
+• Download a ready-made archive with dependencies from the releases page

 • Find a file like flute-cms-with-vendor-vX.X.X.zip